-No measures are proposed because there are no agricultural or forest lands of long-term commercial significance on or near the project.
+While measures would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; no measures are proposed because there are no agricultural or forest lands of long-term commercial significance on or near the project.